 Elf on the Shelf Gifts

 We always like to find alternatives for candy, however, a candy cane or chocolate coins would work as a perfect treasure hunt gift.
-Please see our favorite gifts below, for UK and American families:
+Please see our favorite gifts below:

 Elf on the Shelf Scavenger Hunt Printable